fuguigui/fuguigui.github.io/source/_posts/PAI-05.md

 How to do filtering fast?

-Similar to HMM (because we utilize the Markov chain structure, which is not changed), change the summation to integral.
+Similar to HMM, because we utilize the Markov chain structure, which is not changed, change the summation to integral.

 #### Smoothing
 #### Prediction